 L-spaces and F-summands

-Problem: Prove that if $S^3_r(K)$ is not an L-space then its Heegaard Floer homology has a direct $\mathbb{F}$-summand.
+Problem: Prove that if S^3_r(K) is not an L-space then its Heegaard Floer homology has a direct \mathbb{F}-summand.

-The L-space conjecture predicts that if an irreducible closed 3-manifold $Y$ is not an L-space then $Y$ admits a coorientable taut foliation.
-Recently, Lin proved in a short note that if $Y$ admits a coorientable taut foliation then its Heegaard Floer homology $\mathit{HF}^+(Y)$ has a direct $\mathbb{F}$-summand.
+The L-space conjecture predicts that if an irreducible closed 3-manifold Y is not an L-space then Y admits a coorientable taut foliation.
+Recently, Lin proved in a short note that if Y admits a coorientable taut foliation then its Heegaard Floer homology \mathit{HF}^+(Y) has a direct \mathbb{F}-summand.

-For background: recall that $\mathit{HF}^+(Y)$ is a module over $\mathbb{F}[U]$ where $\mathbb{F} = \mathbb{Z}/2\mathbb{Z}$.
-A direct $\mathbb{F}$-summand of $\mathit{HF}^+(Y)$ refers to a direct summand isomorphic as an $\mathbb{F}[U]$-module to $\mathbb{F}[U]/U$.
+For background: recall that \mathit{HF}^+(Y) is a module over \mathbb{F}[U] where \mathbb{F} = \mathbb{Z}/2\mathbb{Z}.
+A direct \mathbb{F}-summand of \mathit{HF}^+(Y) refers to a direct summand isomorphic as an \mathbb{F}[U]-module to \mathbb{F}[U]/U.

-Lin's result therefore gives a potential way to disprove the L-space conjecture: find an irreducible non-L-space whose Heegaard Floer homology does not have a direct $\mathbb{F}$-summand.
-Alternatively, one could try to prove that Lin's result cannot possibly give a counterexample by showing that every non-L-space has a direct $\mathbb{F}$-summand in its Floer homology.
-The problem asks to do precisely this for 3-manifolds $S^3_r(K)$ arising via surgery on a knot $K\subset S^3$.
-In particular, this means showing that $\mathit{HF}^+(S^3_r(K))$ has a direct $\mathbb{F}$-summand for every rational $$r<2g(K)-1$$ when $K$ is an L-space knot, and for every rational $r$ when $K$ isn't an L-space knot.
-This is a tractable problem that should be approachable using the surgery formula in Heegaard Floer homology or Hanselman's minus version of the immersed curves framework for surgeries.
+Lin's result therefore gives a potential way to disprove the L-space conjecture: find an irreducible non-L-space whose Heegaard Floer homology does not have a direct \mathbb{F}-summand.
+Alternatively, one could try to prove that Lin's result cannot possibly give a counterexample by showing that every non-L-space has a direct \mathbb{F}-summand in its Floer homology.
+The problem asks to do precisely this for 3-manifolds S^3_r(K) arising via surgery on a knot K\subset S^3.
+In particular, this means showing that \mathit{HF}^+(S^3_r(K)) has a direct \mathbb{F}-summand for every rational r<2g(K)-1

 Update: Antonio Alfieri and Fraser Binns have proved the result stated in the problem here.